filippo-renai/Manage-computer-from-telegram/README.md

 3 - close chrome
 4 - turn off pc

-Of course you can add other command,and add in the code too.
+Of course you can add other command and add in the code too.